Double Patty

 Double Patty is a 2021 South Korean drama film directed by Paek Seung-hwan.
-The film stars Shin Seung-ho and Bae Joo-hyun.
+The film stars Shin Seung-ho and Irene.

 Synopsis

 Kang Woo-ram is a successful ssireum wrestler who has a good bond with his coach and fellow wrestlers.
 One of the wrestlers becomes his arch-rival and his mentor later becomes sick and dies.
 Unhappy with the turn of events he gives up on wrestling and moves away from his hometown in Yeongam to Seoul, where he takes on the job of a bouncer at a drag queen bar called Tracks.
 His boss has got a loan to be collected and assigns that job to Woo-ram, who collects the money after easily disposing of all the goons of the guy who owes money.
 With their pride hurt, the goons come back, ambush Woo-ram, and whack him severely on the back of his head.
 Although the injuries are not severe, it serves as a wake-up call for Woo-ram to realise that this gig is not for him.

 Dazed from the attack, he drifts into Burger from Heaven restaurant and there he meets waitress Lee Hyun-ji. which he had already come across a few times in the past, without ever speaking to her.
 Smitten by her, he orders the buy-one-get-one-free double patty burgers.
 With the pretext of ordering those burgers, Woo-ram heads there every night but can't sum up the courage to speak to her.
 Hyun-ji notices his interest in her, but she is also shy enough not to express her interest in him.
 They observe each other every night whenever Woo-ram is there but dare not to ruin the moment.
-During this time, Woo-ram observes how hard Hyun-ji is studying while working at the restaurant and starts respecting her: Hyun-jiin fact, is a would-be anchor who during the day juggles between a babysitting job and auditions, while at night works as a waitress.
+During this time, Woo-ram observes how hard Hyun-ji is studying while working at the restaurant and starts respecting her: Hyun-ji in fact, is a would-be anchor who during the day juggles between a babysitting job and auditions, while at night works as a waitress.